opencontainers/image-spec/config.md

    - **Entrypoint** *array of strings*, OPTIONAL

      A list of arguments to use as the command to execute when the container starts.
-     These values act as default and are replaced by an entrypoint specified when creating a container.
+     These values act as defaults and may be replaced by an entrypoint specified when creating a container.

    - **Cmd** *array of strings*, OPTIONAL

      Default arguments to the entrypoint of the container.
-     These values act as defaults and are replaced by any specified when creating a container.
+     These values act as defaults and may be replaced by any specified when creating a container.
      If an `Entrypoint` value is not specified, then the first entry of the `Cmd` array SHOULD be interpreted as the executable to run.

    - **Volumes** *object*, OPTIONAL

      A set of directories which SHOULD be created as data volumes in a container running this image.
-     If a file or folder exists within the image with the same path as a data volume, that file or folder is replaced by the data volume and is never merged.
+     If a file or folder exists within the image with the same path as a data volume, that file or folder will be replaced by the data volume and never be merged.
      **NOTE:** This JSON structure value is unusual because it is a direct JSON serialization of the Go type `map[string]struct{}` and is represented in JSON as an object mapping its keys to an empty object.

    - **WorkingDir** *string*, OPTIONAL

      Sets the current working directory of the entrypoint process in the container.
-     This value acts as a default and is replaced by a working directory specified when creating a container.
+     This value acts as a default and may be replaced by a working directory specified when creating a container.

    - **Labels** *object*, OPTIONAL